 Characters from worlds that have Mages, Elves, Vampires, Demons, Ghosts, Giants, Dragons and all kinds of creatures.

 A lot fans don't seem to understand the type of character Raziel was, he's a conflicted and tormented character.
-He wasn't perfect, he wasn't always right or on the right path, he made mistakes, but just about everyone Raziel meets (the Elder God, Ariel, Moebius, Kain and Janos Audron), he gets the wrong information.
+He wasn't perfect, he wasn't always right or on the right path, he made mistakes, but just about everyone Raziel meets (the Elder God, Ariel, Moebius, Kain, Janos Audron, the ancient Vampires or the Hylden), he gets the wrong information.
 Which side of history is he suppose to believe?
 Is he the Vampire Champion or the Hylden Champion?
 As it turns out, he was both.

 He's either being lied to or being told half-truths or what they think the truth is.
 In the end, even Kain didn't know what was really going on.
 Raziel comes to that realization.